Nipah virus infection

 Limited human-to-human transmission of NiV among family, caregivers, community contacts, and healthcare providers of infected NiV patients through close contact with their secretions and excretions has been documented

-Incubation period: Usually 4 to 14 days, but can go up to 45 days.
+Incubation period: Usually 4 to 14 days, but can be as long as 45 days.

 Infectious period: Unknown.
 It likely begins during the incubation period and continues until the patient stops shedding the virus.